aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/document-styling/styling-paragraphs-text/_index.md

 ```

 ### What is the latest version of Aspose.Words for Java?
-You can check the official Aspose website or the Maven repository for the latest version of Aspose.Words for Java.
+You can check the Aspose website or the Maven repository for the latest version of Aspose.Words for Java.

 ### Is Aspose.Words for Java compatible with Java 11?
 Yes, Aspose.Words for Java is compatible with Java 11 and later versions.